josemvm/jcommunity-module/INSTALL.md

 It then creates a `community_users` table.
 If you have already a table of users, you can add new fields of `community_users` in your table.
 You should then override all DAOs of the jcommunity module to change fieldnames and the table.
+Or indicate a dao of another module.

 The auth coordplugin is automatically activated in your configuration.
 However, verify in your ini file `yourapp/var/config/auth.coord.ini.php`, that you have these values: